 The first day we were lucky to have very good weather.
 A sand storm not seen in over 30 years came in on the second day and filled the air with dust for the next three days.
 We hiked to the second highest peak in Wadi Rum but the views were very hazy.

 After the dessert I returned to South Beach Aqaba to spend my last couple of days there relaxing, diving and enjoying the local food.
 One of the Darna brothers, Fadi, was nice enough to take me to a traditional restaurant in Aqaba City where they serve Mansaf- a Jordanian dish made of lamb cooked in fermented dried yogurt and served with rice.

 I took a flight out of Aqaba with a twelve-hour layover in Amman; which was perfect to go tour around the city.
 I spent most of my time in the Citadel; which is the area on the highest hill in the city at about 850m above sea level.

 I can honestly say that I am sad to leave this beautiful country.
-I am in love with its simplicity of life, its dessert, its people and its food!
-I will be back here to see more of it in the future!
-SHUKRAN JORDAN!
+I am in love with its simplicity of life, its deserts, its people, and its amazing food!